johnpuddephatt/happen/_case/zoopla.md

     of short thought leadership video interviews with Zoopla senior staff.
 These provided actionable advice for agents about how to make their businesses more effective online.
-  image: IMG_0163.jpg
+  image: "/uploads/2017/07/03/zoopla_interviews.jpg"
-- heading: A new strategy communicated
+- heading: Communicating new services
   body: Happen has also worked closely with Zoopla to explain the strategy behind
     its acquisition of the price comparison website uSwitch and the Property Software Group, which provides cloud and desktop services for estate agents.
 This has allowed it to offer more services and, by integrating their platforms, new ways for agents to serve their customers and make money.
 We have produced content explaining this ‘market, manage and maximise’ strategy aimed at its customers and investors.
-  image: IMG_0163.jpg
+  image: "/uploads/2017/07/03/zoopla_services.jpg"
-- heading: Video guides for new services
+- heading: Video guides with Phil Spencer
   body: Happen has also worked with Zoopla’s B2C team.
 We made a video about its Running
     Costs tool with TV property expert Phil Spencer, and have recently produced a series of video guides with him to promote Zoopla’s new Move service to homemovers.
     Move guides people through the moving process, helping them prioritise jobs, find vetted moving services and save time and money.
 The series features advice for buyers and sellers and formats created for Facebook and Instagram.
-  image: IMG_0163.jpg
+  image: "/uploads/2017/07/03/zoopla_phil.jpg"
 videos:
 - <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2FZooplaUK%2Fvideos%2F10154980967048935%2F&show_text=0&width=560"
   width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0"